JavierMenRev/SelectionInLatinAmericans/README.md

 bcftools norm -d snps -Ov > PEL_REFs_ALLCHR_20K.vcf
 ```

-Convert the VCF file to ChromoPainter (CP) format to run AdaptMix.
+We then convert the VCF to ChromoPainter (CP) format to run AdaptMix.
 You usually get CP files after phasing your data with e.g. `SHAPEIT`.
 We are going to illustrate how to get CP files from `haps` files by transforming our VCFs to `haps` files using `plink2`.
 Note that we do this by chromosomes:

 ```
 for chr in {1..22}